Get Discounts with our Digital Tourist Discount Pass

 Using a Desktop

-• You may use Scan MRZ to auto-fill your details, or enter them manually.
+- If the portal offers Scan MRZ, you may use it to auto-fill your details, or enter them manually.

 Important to Know: